SigMoses/BalatroRestartButton/README.md

 Similar to Restart Run Button, a button is added to both the escape menu and game over screen, which triggers the same function as the Ctrl+A key combination.

+**Important:** Use the Mac version of Brainstorm.
+It works on Windows and Linux too, don't worry.

+Brainstorm 2.0.0 (Windows only) and the Mac version (which is in the master repo) have completely different code and the mod is only made to work with the Mac version.

+Simply download the Brainstorm repo using Code->Download ZIP instead of using the files from releases.

 ## Screenshots
 ![20250411214048_1](https://github.com/user-attachments/assets/e313eac2-9f58-4a70-9bad-0e9150cb2c9c)